October is National Physical Therapy Month.

 The good news?
 Physical therapy professionals are uniquely placed to educate their patients, and the wider public, about the dangers of a sedentary lifestyle and the importance of movement.

 In celebration of Physical Therapy Month (Oct.
 1 to Oct.
-31), the American Physical Therapy Association (APTA) has announced this year’s theme: “Move Better, Feel Better.”
+31), the American Physical Therapy Association (APTA) has announced this year’s theme: “Value of PT.”
+Its meaning goes beyond the costs savings of physical therapy to highlight the ways physical therapy improves quality of life.
 To support the theme, the APTA has compiled a collection of helpful resources for PTs and PTAs, including the following:

 - Share health tips and activity ideas with your patients, provided by ChoosePT and the APTA.